 Oklahoma’s Section 991(c) expungement is a type of records-clearing that applies to people who have been given a deferred sentence.
 A Section 991(c) expungement is different from Section 18 in that it does not completely remove the arrest record.
 Instead, when someone has received a deferred sentence, a Section 991(c) expungement would update the disposition of that person’s case to show “Pled guilty.
 Case dismissed.” on the records.

 Whether you were given a deferred sentence or you believe you have fulfilled the requirements for having your case fully expunged, contact the responsive and caring attorneys at Foshee & Yaffe in Oklahoma City today.

 FILING YOUR EXPUNGEMENT PETITION

 After your free case evaluation, we will discuss the appropriate next steps in filing your petition for expungement of your arrest record.
-The State of Oklahoma requires that we file that petition to the District Court in the Oklahoma District your arrest occurred.
+The State of Oklahoma requires that we file that petition to the District Court where your arrest occurred.

 You can reach Foshee & Yaffe 24 hours a day, 7 days a week.
 We make house calls and hospital visits for the seriously injured.
-We take personal injury and workman’s compensation cases on a contingency fee — we advance the costs of bringing a suit and we are not paid attorney fees unless our clients recover damages.
-Call (405) 378-3033 or contact us online today to speak to an attorney.
+We take personal injury and workers' compensation cases on a contingency fee — we advance the costs of bringing a suit, and we are not paid attorney fees unless our clients recover damages.
+Call (405) 378-3033 or contact us online today to speak with an attorney.